 Musungu, S. F. Rethinking Innovation, Development and Intellectual Property in the UN: WIPO and Beyond, Ottawa: Quaker International Affairs Programme, 2005.

-http://www.quno.org/geneva/pdf/economic/Issues/TRIPS53.pdf.
+Available from: https://quno.org/resource/2005/1/rethinking-innovation-development-and-intellectual-property-un-wipo-and-beyond.

 The author states that intellectual property is not like health, education, food or agriculture, but a form of business regulation.
 As such it is a subordinate activity which should be modified, reviewed and restructured according to how it helps or hinders meeting human needs.
 According to the author, R&D and intellectual property policy is too important in today's knowledge society to be left to the bureaucracies of intellectual property organisations such as WIPO or intellectual property offices at the country level.
 It is stated that bodies dealing with health, food, education and the like should have the internal competence and ability to assess intellectual property rules and their impact and then play a major role in promoting the kind of business regulation that will help meet their fundamental development aims.
 Departing from this basis, the paper discusses how the mandates and competencies of key UN institutions relevant to innovation, development, and intellectual property can be brought to bear in addressing the challenges of the 21st century knowledge society.